Banner Health

 How is cellulitis treated?

-• Place a cool, damp cloth on the area
+• Apply a cool, damp cloth to the skin

 Getting treatment quickly and taking all of your medication as directed lowers your risk of complications.
-Without treatment, cellulitis can spread from the skin to the bloodstream and lymph nodes and become life-threatening.
+Untreated cellulitis can spread from the skin to the bloodstream and lymph nodes and become life-threatening.
 It can reach your muscles and bones.

 Possible complications include: